Gilmer Reservoir 2024 Survey Report

 Marshall District, Texas

-Fish populations in Gilmer Reservoir were surveyed in 2018 and 2020 using electrofishing and in 2021 using tandem hoop netting.
-Anglers were surveyed from June 2020 through May 2021 with a creel survey.
-Historical data are presented with the 2018-2021 data for comparison.
+Fish populations in Gilmer Reservoir were surveyed in 2022 and 2024 using electrofishing and in 2025 using tandem hoop netting.
+Aquatic vegetation has been surveyed annually from 2021-2024.
+Historical data are presented with the 2021-2025 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description